sudo-monkey/phoenix-tutorial-docs/README.md

 ## Author self-notes

-  * The controller for [`localhost:4000/hello`] has been replaced from default to 'greeting' controller.
-Which takes parameter from the url and return back to the user such as [`localhostL4000/hello/monkeycoder`].
+  * MVC:The controller for [localhost:4000/hello] has been replaced from default to 'greeting' controller.
+Which takes parameter from the url and return back to the user such as [localhostL4000/hello/monkeycoder].
-  * Functional plug has been installed that returns connection details which can be observed from terminal.
+  * Plug: Functional plug has been installed that returns connection details which can be observed from terminal.
 The implementation is decribed inside `lib/tutorial_web/endpoint.ex`.
-  * Module plug has been installed that returns "default language" indicator inside layout and visible on every page.
+  * Plug: Module plug has been installed that returns "default language" indicator inside layout and visible on every page.
 The implementation can be observed from `lib/tutorial_web/plugs` && `/router.ex`.
-To change the "language", run [`localhost:400/?locale=fr`].
+To change the "language", run [localhost:400/?locale=fr].